Kathy Hughes speaks at the National Women of Color Empowerment Conference in Fort Lauderdale

 History

-Fort Lauderdale history dates back to Seminole Indians inhabiting the area for thousands of years.
+Fort Lauderdale’s history dates back to Seminole Indians inhabiting the area for thousands of years

 Cultural Sites

-The African-American Research Library and Von Mizell Cultural Center & Library on Sistrunk Boulevard are community anchors.
+The African-American Research Library and Von Mizell Cultural Center & Library are must-see

 Beaches

-One of America’s most memorable beaches for its blend of great weather, clean beaches, hotels, bars and restaurants.
+One of America’s best beaches for its blend of great weather, hotels, bars, and restaurants

 National Women Of Color Empowerment Conference